abisummers/abisummers.github.io/src/content/alphabet-ile-de-france/b-bievres.md

 - Musée de l’outil: only open on Saturdays.
 Throughout the town, they have different tools on display.
 - Musée français de la photographie: this museum is temporarily closed and doesn't seem to have a date of when it will reopen

-### Things I would do different next time
+### Recommendations

-- go on a weekend, because a lot of the museums are closed during the week.
+- visit on a weekend because a lot of the museums are closed during the week (look this up in advance for the places you want to visit)
-- I wouldn't take my bike, but instead take a backpack with water and snacks to follow the route "l'abbaye au bois".
-From what I could see, it should be a nice hike
+- take a backpack with water and snacks to follow the route "l'abbaye au bois" by foot (I would not have taken my bike if I known this)

 ### What I spent

-- transport is included in my monthly [Navigo](https://abisummers.com/articles/navigo) so I didn't need to buy a specific ticket (the full price monthly ticket for zone 1 to 5 is 86,40€ which covers the entire Île-de-France region)
+- transport is included in my monthly [Navigo](https://abisummers.com/articles/navigo) (the monthly ticket costs 86,40€)
 - for lunch I spent 6,30€ at the bakery
 - I spent 4€ on a soft drink at Cafe Hotel de Paris